If your pregnancy test came back positive, you should follow up with an ultrasound.

 How Far Along Am I?

 This is the first question an ultrasound can answer.
 You may have a fairly good idea of this already based on the date of your last period, but it’s important to know for sure.
 This will help you make plans whether you’re considering an abortion, adoption, or parenting.
+The PRC of Glenwood Springs does not perform or refer for abortion.

 How far along you are determines the type of abortion you can have.
 The abortion pill can only be taken through the first ten weeks of pregnancy.
 If you are beyond 10 weeks, you will need to pursue a surgical option.
 The only way to know how far along you are is to get an ultrasound.